Home

 Our 'Understanding Cement' one-day seminar develops the themes of this web site to give more detailed information on real-world cementitious problems.

-The seminar covers the basic information on this web site - some of the text here is taken from the handout which all delegates receive - and then builds on key topics, exploring them in more detail.
+The content includes the basic information on this web site - some of the text here is taken from the handout which all delegates receive - and then builds on key topics, exploring them in more detail.
 After covering the essentials of the cement manufacturing process, the main focus is then on some of the most common subject areas that clients have brought to us over the years, particularly:

 • variations in clinker and cement mineralogy and their effects on setting and strength development